CCR FAQ - Poseidon Se7en+

 No. Carbon dioxide monitoring is a 'bleeding edge' technology that will begin to appear in recreational rebreathers in the next few years but as a practical matter the merits of CO2 monitoring are unproven.
 You should not confuse a CO2 monitor with the breathing loop temperature monitor or the scrubber temperature monitor offered by rebreather manufacturers.
 The temperature monitor does not provide any information or warning regarding actual carbon dioxide levels in the breathing loop.

-What Smart Module should I choose?
+What Smart Module battery should I choose?

 Poseidon offers a selection of different Smart Modules (identified by their color) that each enable software features which allow progressively more advanced levels of diving as well as providing power to the rebreather electronics.
 The basic Rec 40 (aka Green) Smart Module supports sport limits of no-stop required dives to a maximum of {132 fsw | 40 msw} on air diluent.
 Because these Smart Modules are expensive and time consuming to later upgrade, for divers who expect to exceed sport limits I recommend always initially choosing the Deep (aka Black) Smart Module that unlocks all functionality and has no depth or gas mixture restrictions.